 “Pardon but I assume you are all here for Ms. Williams, am I correct?” he inquired gently.
 The group of friends didn’t even bother correcting him, only nodding in response and anticipation.

 “I am Dr. Larson, I am the one who performed surgery on the patient.
 I just wanted to inform you of the patient’s current condition.
-Unfortunately due to the impact, the patient suffered three broken ribs, one of which caused a lung to puncture so for now we have her on a ventilator but the lung should heal itself as long as no other complications should arise.
-She also suffered from a leg fracture and the glass that cut through her skin caused some of the minor injuries.
+Unfortunately due to the impact, the patient suffered three broken ribs, one of which caused a lung to puncture so for now we have her on a ventilator but the lung should pose no other problems as long as no other complications should arise.
+She also suffered from a leg fracture and the broken glass that cut through her skin caused some of the minor injuries.

-“The patient has suffered severe brain trauma causing her brain to swell.
+“The patient has suffered severe brain trauma which caused her brain to swell.
 Our main concern right now is making sure no blood clots form and to maintain blood flow and oxygen to all parts of the brain.”

 “Will she be okay?”
 Diana asked fearfully.